Collaboration and Mentoring

 and National Research Council (1999): Overcoming Barriers to Collaborative Research.

 Report of a Workshop.
 National Academy Press, Washington, D.C.[the document is for

 sale, but there are links to free versions in pdf and html]

 - Anderson MS, Louis KS, Earle J (1994): Disciplinary and departmental effects on observations of faculty and graduate student misconduct.
 Journal of Higher Education 65: 331-350.

 - Brown S, Kalichman MW (1998): Effects of training in the responsible conduct of research: A survey of graduate students in experimental science.
 Science and Engineering Ethics 4: 487-498.

-- Douglas-Vidas J, Ferraro A, Reichman M (2001): Analysis of Guidelines for the Conduct of Research Adopted by Medical Schools or Their Components.
+- Douglas-Vidas J, Ferraro A, Reichman M (2001): Analysis of Guidelines for the Conduct of Research Adopted by Medical Schools or Their Components(PDF).
 Published on line by the USPHS Office of Research Integrity

 - Committee on Science, Engineering, and Public Policy (2000): Enhancing the Postdoctoral Experience for Scientists and Engineers: A Guide for Postdoctoral Scholars, Advisors, Institutions, Funding Organizations, and Disciplinary Societies, National Academy Press, Washington, DC.

 - Eastwood S, Derish P, Leash E, Ordway S (1996): Ethical issues in biomedical research: Perceptions and practices of postdoctoral research fellows responding to a survey.
 Science and Engineering Ethics 2: 89-114.

 - Institute of Medicine (1989): The Responsible Conduct of Research in the Health Sciences.
 National Academy Press, Washington, DC.

 - NIH (1989): Training grant requirement.
 NIH Guide for Grants and Contracts 18(45).